-3100 Opportunity Recognition and New Venture Feasibility
+3100 Opportunity Recognition and New Venture Feasibility 3 hrs.
+(3, 0)

 Focuses on developing ideas for new businesses.
 Utilizes group exercises and case studies to help students determine which ideas might result in feasible businesses.
 Students select a business idea then write a feasibility plan, a first step in developing a detailed business plan.
 This plan will determine if the idea has profit potential.
-Students may not take the Business Plan Development course until a successful feasibility plan has been approved by the entrepreneurship faculty.